BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 8 (Mi-P)

 Misty May

 Otaku no Video is a parody of the fanboy/girl culture in Japan, brought to you by the good folks at Gainax.
-Anno and company take no prisoners in this two-part mockumentary, and spare a few of their sharpest barbs for themselves.
-This includes Misty May, a hybrid of Cutey Honey, Magical Angel Creamy Mami [in Italian, but at least you can see what she looks like] and the Daicon IV bunny girl (a character created by the people who went on to form Gainax) [a Japanese site, but you can link to images from there].
+Anno and company take no prisoners in this two-part/two-subject mockumentary, and spare a few of their sharpest barbs for themselves.
+This includes Misty May, a hybrid of Cutey Honey, Magical Angel Creamy Mami and the Daicon IV bunny girl (a character created by the people who went on to form Gainax).
 She not only has the ears, but does the hop quite well, as this still illustrates.
 An obvious dig at that one trait of Gunbuster!
 Aim For the Top!, cranked up to an absurd level.

 Misty May from Otaku no Video